AdaptiveCpp/AdaptiveCpp/doc/compilation.md

 #### Stage 1: Kernel extraction

 During stage 1, Open SYCL clones the module containing the regular host IR, and sets the IR constants such that one is identified as host code, and one is identified as device code.
 The kernel function calls are guarded inside the Open SYCL headers by an if-statement depending on the IR constant signifying device compilation.
 This causes kernel code only to end up in the device module, and host code to end up only in the host module.
-To be sure that no host code remains in the device module, Open SYCL runs additional passes in the device module to remove all code not reachable from kernel entrypoints.
+To be sure that no host code remains in the device module, Open SYCL runs additional passes in the device module to remove all code not reachable from kernel entry points.

 The implementation of SYCL builtins contains an if/else branch depending on the IR constant signifying device compilation.
 One branch invokes the externally defined SSCP builtins following the naming scheme `__hipsycl_sscp_*`, while the other branch invokes regular host builtins.
 This allows SYCL kernels to simultaneously run correctly both on the host as well as on SSCP-supported devices.